 76% of Singaporeans think the best way to see Australia is on a guided tour.

 There’s no doubt Australia is a big country, but it’s surprisingly easy to navigate.
 With plenty of established driving routes and countless hidden gems to discover along the way, there are distinct advantages to striking out on your own.
-Here are just some of the different ways you can see the country your way or check out the self drive packages for your convenience.

 While there are many beautiful drives you can explore on a guided tour, there are just some places that a tour bus can’t go.
 The Great Beach Drive, a 200 kilometre (124 mile) wave-washed highway on the Sunshine Coast, is the perfect example of an incredible experience you can only have by hopping behind the wheel.
 You'll need a 4WD and a sense of adventure, but you’ll never forget the feeling of sand beneath your wheels as the waves crash just metres away.
 You’ll drive past the famous cliffs known as the Coloured Sands, and Carlo Sandblow, a massive sand dune that towers over Rainbow Beach.
 Extend your trip by taking your vehicle on the barge to Fraser Island - the world’s largest sand island.
 Drive along the beach to its northern tip or tackle the sandy rainforest tracks through the island's centre, spotting wild dingoes along the way.